niropaROM/android/README.md

 To get started with OMNI ROM, you'll need to get familiar with [Git and Repo](https://source.android.com/source/using-repo.html).

-To initialize your local repository using the OMNIROM trees, use a command like this:
+To initialize your local repository using these trees, use a command like this:

-    repo init -u git://github.com/omnirom/android.git -b android-6.0
+    repo init -u git://github.com/niropaROM/android.git -b android-6.0

 Then to sync up: